m-richards/RecursiveRouteChoice/docs/source/introduction_install.rst

 for the recursive logit and
 more advanced variants which are not (currently) implemented here.
-Unfortunately, this code is in various states of ill-repair (for instance running the :code:`RecursiveLogit.Classical.V2` repo using the estimation script, :code:`RLoptimizer` immediately crashes due to hard coded minimum dimensions, and the simulation code :code:`createSimulatedObs` crashes due some some change in version where "Value" has become "value").
+Unfortunately, this code is in various states of ill-repair (for instance running the :code:`RecursiveLogit.Classical.V2` repo using the main estimation script, :code:`RLoptimizer` immediately crashes due to hard coded minimum dimensions, and the simulation code :code:`createSimulatedObs` crashes due some some change in version where "Value" has become "value").

 This package intends to address some of the shortcomings of this implementation, to list a few key points

 * Simple examples work out of the box, with a clearly specified data format
 * Code is documented consistently, with explanatory introductory material
-* Code is designed in a modular, clear main to aid in understanding and extensibility
+* Code is designed in a modular, clear manner to aid in understanding and extensibility
+* Some mathematical correction to the algorithm implementation

-The package has been developed as part of my honours thesis and subsequently, significant emphasis has been placed on ensuring the mathematical correctness of the components.
+The package has been developed as part of my (maths) honours thesis and subsequently, significant emphasis has been placed on ensuring the mathematical correctness of the components.

 Whilst the shortcomings of Tien Mai's code have been noted, it has still been an important reference